skip to content

 Pharmacology is the science concerned with the study of drugs and how they work.
 To pharmacologists, a drug is any chemical agent which produces a recognisable biological effect.

-Pharmacology is different from Pharmacy (a pharmacist is someone qualified to prepare and dispense drugs).
+Pharmacology is different from Pharmacy (a pharmacist is qualified to prepare and dispense drugs).
 Pharmacy is not taught at the University of Cambridge, but details of Pharmacy courses are available from the Royal Pharmaceutical Society of Great Britain.

 At Cambridge, Pharmacology is studied in the second and third years as part of the Natural Sciences Tripos (NST) Part II course and Biological and Biomedical Sciences (BBS) Part II course.